C4vemann/ConsecutiveNumbers/README.md

 # ConsecutiveNumbers
-Largest amount of consecutive numbers for each category of numbers 0-9
+Largest amount of consecutive numbers for each category of numbers 0-9 using the sliding window algorithm.